manfredspitze/tiered-python-activities-solution/instructions.md

 # 24 MAR 20XX
 # Basic Data Types & Operations
 ```

+## Your Code

+- Write the code for each task below in your `main.py` file
+- Use comments to label each task

 ## Task 1

 - Write a script that adds, subtracts, multiplies and divides two variables